xxorde/pgglaskugel/README.md

 Flags:
-      --archive_to string           WAL destination (file|s3) (default "file") --archivedir string           Dir where the backups (default "/var/lib/postgresql/backup/pgglaskugel") --backup_to string            Backup destination (file|s3) (default "file") --cluster_name string         Name of the cluster, used in backup name (default "kerrigan") --config string               Config file
+      --archive_to string           WAL destination (file|s3) (default "file") --archivedir string           Dir where the backups should be stored (default "/var/lib/postgresql/backup/pgglaskugel") --backup_to string            Backup destination (file|s3) (default "file") --cluster_name string         Name of the cluster, used in backup name (default "ohm") --config string               Config file
       --connection string           Connection string to connect to the database (default "host=/var/run/postgresql user=postgres dbname=postgres")
+      --cpuprofile string           Write cpu profile to given filename --debug                       Enable debug mode to increase verbosity --encrypt                     Enable encryption for S3 and/or file storage -h, --help                        help for pgglaskugel
+      --http_pprof                  Start net/http/pprof profiler
-      --debug                       Enable debug mode to increase verbosity --encrypt                     Enable encryption for S3 storage -j, --jobs int                    The number of jobs to run parallel. default depends on cores  (default 4) --json                        Generate output as JSON
+  -j, --jobs int                    The number of jobs to run parallel, default depends on cores  (default 12)
+      --json                        Generate output as JSON
-      --path_to_basebackup string   Path to the basebackup command (default "/usr/bin/pg_basebackup") --path_to_gpg string          Path to the gpg command (default "/usr/bin/gpg") --path_to_tar string          Path to the tar command (default "/bin/tar")
+      --memprofile string           Write memory profile to given filename --no_tool_check               Do not check the used tools --path_to_basebackup string   Path to the basebackup command (default "/usr/bin/pg_basebackup") --path_to_gpg string          Path to the gpg command (default "/usr/bin/gpg") --path_to_tar string          Path to the tar command (default "/bin/tar")